Six Nations asks Prime Minister Trudeau for help searching residential school grounds

 Elected Chief Mark Hill notes that the Mohawk Institute in the southern Ontario territory was one of Canada's first residential schools.

-Hill says that the school was ``unregulated and unaccountable from the start.''

-Six Nations asks that the federal government provide ``the latest ground-penetrating radar technology'' to expedite the search.
+Hill says the school was “unregulated and unaccountable from the start.”
+Six Nations asks that the federal government provide “the latest ground-penetrating radar technology” to expedite the search.

+“There is a lot of work to be done.
+Documentation needs to be studied and preserved.
+The school cemeteries need to be protected and maintained,” said Hill.
+“The dead must be honoured, and the survivors must be heard.”

+A spokeswoman for Crown-Indigenous Relations Minister Carolyn Bennett's office said work is progressing on the request.

 The request comes after the bodies of 215 children were found on the grounds of the Kamloops Indian Residential School in British Columbia.